Do Bosses Really Earn Much More?

 What Bosses Earn

 The following are some manager-direct report relationships and comparisons of their education level, years of experience and annual pay.
+(Note: for updated salary data, click on the job titles in each table.)

 Source: Salary data provided by online salary database PayScale.com.
 All annual incomes listed are for full-time workers with varied years of experience and include any bonuses, commissions or profit sharing.